 Steinunn Sveinsdóttir 1767 - 31. ágúst 1805.
 Var á Efri-Vaðli, Hagasókn, V-Barð.
 1788.
 Húsfreyja í Hrísnesi, sömu sókn, 1794.
 Húsfreyja í Skapadal, Sauðlauksdalssókn, Barð.
 1801.
 Húsfreyja á Sjöundá og í Skápadal, Rauðasandshr., Barð.
 Dæmd „fyrir skammarlegt hórlíferni með Bjarna fyrir morðtilraun við Guðrúnu konu hans með eitri“, segir í Lyrd.

 Bjarni's 5 children were put into foster care and tragically died after escaping.
-This is such a tragic but true story :(
+This is such a tragic story :(

 You can reach Sjöundá from the camping place on the east side of the beach.
 Let's tread lightly here and respect the memory of these unfortunate people.

 This is also a historical place for Icelanders and all of us had to learn by heart a poem in school that is directly related to this area.
 It is a poem by our beloved poet, Matthías Jochumsson, about Eggert Ólafsson, who drowned in 1768 off the shore by Skor on the eastern part of Rauðasandur.